Harry Cust: Career

-In 1892 Cust met William Waldorf Astor, who invited him to edit the Pall Mall Gazette.
-Despite lacking any background in journalism, Cust immediately accepted.
-He soon transformed the newspaper into the best evening journal of the period, thanks in part to his securing contributors including Rudyard Kipling and H. G. Wells.
-Yet Cust rejected contributions submitted by Astor himself, who had literary aspirations; and this, coupled with political disagreements, led to Cust's dismissal in February 1896.
+In 1892, Cust was invited by William Waldorf Astor to edit the Pall Mall Gazette, despite having no prior experience in journalism.
+Cust quickly transformed the newspaper into the best evening journal of the period, largely due to his success in securing contributions from prominent writers such as Rudyard Kipling and H. G. Wells.
+However, Cust rejected contributions submitted by Astor himself, who had literary aspirations.
+This, along with political disagreements, led to Cust's dismissal in February 1896.

-After leaving the Pall Mall Gazette, Cust continued his career as an author.
-He wrote several poems, most notably "Non nobis".

-During World War I Cust was active in propaganda on behalf of the British Government.
-In August 1914 he founded the Central Committee for National Patriotic Organizations.
+After leaving the Pall Mall Gazette, Cust continued his career as an author, writing several poems including "Non nobis".
+During World War I, Cust was active in propaganda efforts on behalf of the British Government.
+In August 1914, he founded the Central Committee for National Patriotic Organizations.

 Death

 He died in 1917 of a heart attack at his home in Hyde Park Gate, London.
-As the most senior male relative of his childless second cousin Adelbert Brownlow-Cust, 3rd Earl Brownlow, 3rd Viscount Alford, 4th Baron Brownlow, 7th Baronet (1844–1921), he had been the heir apparent to the barony of Brownlow, the Cust baronetcy and to the extensive Cust estates centred on Belton House.
-However, having predeceased the 3rd Earl by three years, the inheritance fell to his surviving younger brother Adelbert Cockayne-Cust, 5th Baron Brownlow, 8th Baronet (1867–1927).
+As the most senior male relative of his childless second cousin Adelbert Brownlow-Cust, 3rd Earl Brownlow, 3rd Viscount Alford, 4th Baron Brownlow, 7th Baronet (1844–1921), he had been the heir presumptive to the barony of Brownlow, the Cust baronetcy and to the extensive Cust estates centred on Belton House.
+However, as he predeceased the 3rd Earl by three years, the inheritance fell to his surviving younger brother Adelbert Cockayne-Cust, 5th Baron Brownlow, 8th Baronet (1867–1927).

+A detailed look at Cust's life is found in Tangled Souls: Love and Scandal among the Victorian Aristocracy by Jane Dismore.

 Marriage

 As the result of a purported pregnancy, he married on 11 October 1893 Emmeline Mary Elizabeth Welby-Gregory (1867 – 29 September 1955), known as Nina, a daughter of Sir William Welby-Gregory, 4th Baronet by his wife Victoria Stuart-Wortley.
 The pregnancy was either false or a misrepresentation, and the couple, whose marriage was thereafter contentious, did not have any children.
 Nina Cust was an artist and a translator and editor of her mother's papers.
 She and her husband are buried together at St Peter and St Paul's Church, Belton in an elaborate white marble monument with a recumbent effigy of Harry Cust, sculpted by her.
+Nina and Harry's relationship is at the centre of the book Tangled Souls: Love and Scandal among the Victorian Aristocracy by Jane Dismore (see Further Reading).